What We Accomplished in 2018

 Africa in Tech

 Students at 42 Silicon Valley launched Africa in Tech with the goal to promote Africans who have been successful in tech as well as provide networking and mentorship opportunities.
-Africa in Tech is an open source platform where you can build and contribute to projects that address tech problems in Africa via hackathons.
-Africa in Tech also hopes to connect American companies that build solutions for Africa with African companies interested in the tech market in the United States.
-At 42, we are fortunate to have a diverse community of students who are passionate about creating awareness about these important issues in tech.
+Africa in Tech is an open source platform where you can build and contribute to projects.
+These projects address tech problems in Africa via hackathons.
+We are fortunate to have a diverse community of students who are passionate about creating awareness about these important issues.

 Women in Tech Week and Tesla Panel

 From a former fighter pilot to a panel of women in the auto industry, to a creative technologist combining science and engineering with art and design, we had an inspirational Women in Tech Week at 42.
-We hosted guest speakers throughout the week who shared their insights into what it is like to be a woman in tech.
+We hosted guest speakers throughout the week who shared insights into their experiences as a woman in tech.
 We also hosted a Tesla Panel with software engineers and a senior staff product manager.
 The diverse group of women shared their backgrounds in technology and how they got the positions they have at Tesla.
 It was an inspirational event and our students had an interactive Q&A afterward.

 Peer 150 Event

 42 hosted a big event this year that focused on the future of education.
-The 250 guests included CEOs, HR professionals and leaders in education who participated in a presentation with some major keynote speakers.
-It was an inspiring afternoon that connected the way we educate students with the skills that innovative companies are looking for in future employees.
+The 250 guests included CEOs, HR professionals, and leaders in education.
+They participated in a presentation with some major keynote speakers.
+It was an inspiring afternoon connecting the way we educate students with the skills that innovative companies are looking for.
 The Peer 150 is an exclusive, invitation-only, networking group for the top executives in designated professions.
 42 ambassadors gave The Peer 150 members a tour of campus and shared with them more information about our school.
 For more information, read our article about the event.

 Hour of Code

 42 hosted an Hour of Code event in December.
 Hour of Code is a global initiative that takes place during Computer Science Education Week.
 Hour of Code has over 400 partners and 200,000 educators who participate in over 180 countries.
-The event is designed to be an introduction to computer science, with the goal to make programming more accessible.
+With the goal to make programming more accessible, the event was an introduction to computer science.
 42 Silicon Valley’s Hour of Code event challenged students to code a trivia game in only 60 minutes!

 Red Bull Escape Room

 The 42 Silicon Valley community was beyond excited to have a Red Bull Escape Room in the middle of our lab this year.
 Qualifiers for the championship took place in over 20 countries around the world.
 42 Silicon Valley was selected to be a qualifying venue for the Red Bull Escape Room, one of only two locations for the qualifiers in the entire United States.
-Not only did Red Bull set up an awesome inflatable escape room but our student competitors were motivated by a chance to score some free Red Bull.
-42 students are always ready for a fun challenge and working in a team, and that is exactly what the Red Bull Escape Room delivers.
+Red Bull set up an awesome inflatable escape room.
+Motivated by a chance to score some free Red Bull, competitors were ready to take on the challenge.
+42 students are always ready for a fun challenge and working in a team.

 The 42 Community in 2018

 It really does take a village to make 42 such a wonderful place!
-From our founders to our staff and student volunteers, we couldn’t have accomplished everything we did this year without working as a team.
-We can’t wait to see who will join the 42 community in 2019 and what great things we will all accomplish together!
+From our founders to our staff and student volunteers, we couldn’t have accomplished everything we did this year without teamwork.
+We can’t wait to see who will join the 42 community in 2019.
 Have a Happy New Year!